 Main Entry Points

 The Junior School has a one form entry with an average class size of 18.
-It will be relocating to our Senior School site located in SW20 in September 2020.
+We are one community in SW20 from September 2020.

 Automatic entry is offered to registered siblings and children of Alumni.